kpn-dsh/dsh-cli/developers.md

 dsh_api = { version = "0.5.1", features = ["generic"] }
 ```

 The `generic` feature must be enabled.
-The cli tool has some optional features specified,
+The `dsh` tool has some optional features specified,
 which correspond to features of the `dsh_api` crate with the same name:

 ```toml